 Qualified offer.
 This is a written offer made by you during the qualified offer period.
-It must specify:

-- The amount of your liability (not including interest), and - That it is a qualified offer when made.
+It must specify both the offered amount of your liability (not including interest) and that it is a qualified offer.

-It must also remain open until the earliest of:
+To be a qualified offer, it must remain open from the date it is made until the earliest of:

-- The date the offer is rejected,
+- The date it is rejected,

 - The date the trial begins, or

-- 90 days from the date of the offer.
+- 90 days from the date it is made.

 Qualified offer period.
-This is the period beginning with the date the first letter of proposed deficiency that allows you to request review by the IRS Office of Appeals is mailed by the IRS to you and ending on the date 30 days before the date your case is first set for trial.
+This period begins on the day the IRS mails you the first letter of proposed deficiency that allows you to request review by the IRS Office of Appeals.
+It ends 30 days before your case is first set for trial.

 Attorney fees.
-For the calendar year 2002 the basic rate for attorney fees is \$150 per hour and can be higher in certain circumstances.
-Those circumstances include the difficulty of the issues in the case and the local availability of tax expertise.
+For the calendar year 2004, the basic rate for attorney fees is \$150 per hour and can be higher in certain circumstances.
+Those circumstances include the level of difficulty of the issues in the case and the local availability of tax expertise.
 The basic rate will be subject to a cost-of-living adjustment each year.